jsmolka/egg-player/readme.md

 - replace covers of not playing songs with smaller ones

 ### Songs play longer than displayed
 This, again, has something to do with the DirectShow backend.
 The duration it uses is usually some seconds longer than the actual duration.
-As a result of that the audio is slighty strechted and the songs play longer than they should be.
+As a result of that the audio is slighty strechted and plays longer than it should.

 Possible fixes:
 - switch Qt mediaplayer backend to WMF with the configuration option ```-mediaplayer-backend wmf```